dotlang/language/README.md

 - `match` is an expression.
 - First case which is matching will be executed and others will be skipped.
 - Case match can be based on value or type (used for sum types).
-- Each match case is a simplified lambda (removed `func` and parans for brevity).
-The first lambda that can accept the value inside match will be executed.
+- Each match case is a similar to a lambda.
+The first case that can accept the value inside match will be executed.
+- A `return` inside body of a case, will return from parent function.
 - Mechanism of match is the same as a function call is dispatched to an implementation.
 Each candidate will be examind against match input for type and values.
 The first one that can be matched will be invoked.
 ```
   result = match ( my_tree )